 ∀j∈1,…,n, i≠j:evalcj=false

 In other words, if a VariationPoint has more than one BindingTime with a condition, then only one condition shall evaluate to true.
-Obviously, a condition is only useful of a VariationPoint has more than one BindingTime.
+Obviously, a condition is only useful if a VariationPoint has more than one BindingTime.

 See section 3.2.2 for more information on condition is used to select a binding time.